One Pan French Onion Orzo

 Other Orzo Ingredients

-• 3 cloves Garlic
+• Garlic

-• 1/4 cup White Wine – I like using a dry white wine such as Sauvignon Blanc or Pinot Grigio.
+• White Wine - I like using a dry white wine such as Sauvignon Blanc or Pinot Grigio.
 You don’t need anything fancy, but I like using a wine that I would actually drink!

-• 2 cups Beef Stock – I used unsalted Beef Stock and then added in a little Better Than Bouillon Reduced Sodium Beef Base to control the salt levels and to add flavor as needed.
+• Beef Stock - I used unsalted Beef Stock and then added in a little Better Than Bouillon Reduced Sodium Beef Base to control the salt levels and to add flavor as needed.

-• 1 tsp Better Than Bouillon Reduced Sodium Beef Base optional – I used unsalted beef stock and added a little of this beef base for extra flavor.
+• Better Than Bouillon Reduced Sodium Beef Base optional - I used unsalted beef stock and added a little of this beef base for extra flavor.
 Feel free to omit if you use a higher sodium stock.

-• 1/2 tsp Black Pepper
+• Black Pepper

-• 1/4 cup Half and Half – half & half is a mixture of cream and milk that you can buy in the grocery store.
+• Half and Half - half & half is a mixture of cream and milk that you can buy in the grocery store.
 It’s a lighter alternative to heavy cream.
 Feel free to use heavy cream for a richer sauce or omit entirely for a lighter sauce.

 To begin, start by caramelizing your onions.
 This will take some time, but it’s well worth it for the sweet, savory flavor it adds to the dish.
 Melt butter and olive oil in a large high-rimmed sauté pan over medium heat.